The Case for a

 1. The limited, counter-insurgency type of warfare seen in Afghanistan is likely to recur in future conflicts.
 Such conflicts put the emphasis on dismounted infantry operations, because of the need to provide a reassuring presence to the population.
 The need to minimise the risk of civilian casualties or other unintended damage also puts the emphasis on high-precision weapons of limited destructiveness, particularly small arms.

-3. 5.56 ammunition has limited range, and effectiveness problems even at short range when using NATO-standard ammunition; 7.62 ammunition suffers from weight and recoil issues.
-Neither is capable of significant improvement which would address these problems.
+3. 5.56 mm ammunition has limited range, and effectiveness problems even at short range when using NATO-standard ammunition; 7.62 mm ammunition suffers from weight and recoil issues.
+Neither is capable of significant improvement which would adequately address these problems.

 5. Recent work by the US Army's